Streetwise (2021 film): Plot

 The film opens in 2010, Fengjie, Chongqing.
 From the front of a boat, a young man (Dong Zi) scatters someone's ashes from an urn into the Yangtze river.

 Flash back to 2004, Sichuan.
 Dong Zi and his mentor Xi Jun are working as debt collectors.
 Dong Zi has been working with Jun for the last six months.
 His father is ill and his mother is dead.
 Dong Zi's father is a gambling addict with a bad temper, who has been in and out of hospital.
 Dong Zi is working to make money to pay for his father's medical bills.
 Dong Zi has a crush on tattoo artist Jiu'er.
 Her ex-husband, Mr. Four (who is also Jun's boss), asks to remarry her but she refuses.
 Jun tells Dong Zi to not mess around with her because of her ex.
 The boss discovers that Jun has been skimming money from his business and has him beaten up.
 Jun breaks up with his girlfriend since he can no longer give her monetary support and starts working at a karaoke bar.
 Four visits the bar and humiliates Jun.

-Dong Zi and Jiu'er visit his father in the hospital, and his father causes a scene insisting that Dong Zi not sleep with Jui'er.
+Dong Zi and Jiu'er visit his father in the hospital, and his father causes a scene insisting that Dong Zi not sleep with Jiu'er.
 Jiu'er collects her things from Four's home and tells him she's moving to Hunan.
 Dong Zi is called to the police station when his father is caught running a pseudo-brothel out of his apartment, enabling an affair.
 Dong Zi takes his mother's urn away from his father and they fight.
 Dong Zi kowtows before his father and proclaims: "In my next life, I'll come back as your dad."
 Dong Zi brings the urn to the tattoo parlor and finds that Jiu'er has packed up the shop.
 She gives Dong Zi a tattoo and tells him she is going to sublet the shop.
 Dong Zi says he wants to go with her but can't because he has to take care of his dad.